blbst123/clawhq/README.md

 # 🦞 ClawHQ

-The personal dashboard for [OpenClaw](https://github.com/openclaw/openclaw) agents.
-Track costs, manage tasks, browse skills, monitor cron jobs — all from a single UI served by your gateway.
+I wanted to create a better experience for my [OpenClaw](https://github.com/openclaw/openclaw) agents.
+Focused on helping people better interact with and manage their agents.

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![npm](https://img.shields.io/npm/v/clawhq)

 ## What is this?

-ClawHQ is an OpenClaw plugin that adds a web dashboard to your gateway.
+ClawHQ is an open-source OpenClaw plugin that adds a web dashboard to your gateway.
 It's built for **agent owners** — the humans who delegate work to AI agents and need visibility into what's happening.

 No separate server.
 No extra dependencies.
 Install the plugin and your gateway serves the dashboard.